 This checklist is to help you include all the information needed to assess if an emergency special arrangement should apply and make a decision about deriving your exam results.

-If the reason you cannot attend an exam is that you are sick, complete the TASC Senior Secondary External Assessment Medical Certificate.
+If the reason you cannot attend an exam is that you have a significant illness, complete the TASC Medical Certificate process above.

-To apply for an emergency special arrangement your email to the Executive Officer, TASC at execofficer@tasc.tas.gov.au needs to include:
+To apply for an emergency special arrangement your email to the Deputy Director, TASC at deputydirector@tasc.tas.gov.au needs to include:

 Your details